 During the year under review and since the year end there was no change in the principal activity of the Company which continued to be reinsurance business conducted on a mutual basis.
-Given the purpose for which the Company was formed, the Directors do not anticipate that the nature of the Company's business will change in the future.
-The unpredictability of terrorist events means that the Company is not in a position to make statements regarding likely future developments.
+The unpredictability of terrorist events means that the Company is not in a position to make statements regarding likely future developments but given the purpose for which the Company was formed, the Directors do not anticipate that the nature of the Company's business will change in the future.

 The Company provides reinsurance in respect of losses arising from damage to or destruction of commercial property resulting from Acts of Terrorism (as defined in the Reinsurance (Acts of Terrorism) Act 1993) within England, Wales and Scotland.
+On 12 February 2019 Royal Assent was given to the Counter-Terrorism and Border Security Bill 2018 which will allow Pool Re also to cover business interruption losses resulting from Acts of Terrorism incurred in instances where there is no physical damage to property.

 The Company has a Retrocession Agreement with HM Government under the terms of which HM Government will make funds available in circumstances where the Company's assets are insufficient to meet all claims.